How Small Businesses are Leveraging Drones in New & Exciting Ways

 For construction inspectors, drones allow them to survey the progress of a building and identify any problems with the construction in real time.

 Insurance inspectors can use drones to help them review and evaluate claims to provide their customers with faster service.
 This can be especially helpful in instances where a severe storm has made it difficult to visit the area by car.
+Now, route optimization software can calculate the best routes.

 For government agencies, drones allow them to inspect infrastructure in a new way that greatly reduces cost.